its-a-unixsystem/monitor/README.md

 ## DB performance limitations
 there are so far two indexes on the table, on name and on checktime, as any output would filter on a date range as well as on certain checks.
 If different output is needed additonal indexes should be created to avoid table scans.

+# Tests
+* The tests need pytest.
+* It is expected that you have a configured Postgres as well as Kafka system, which is accessible and a working config.ini with the connection parameters.
+* start the tests - ideally in a virtual environment - via `pytest-3 --pyargs monitor`

 # known limitations

  Issue | Mitigation